 Amazing.

-Look, the only thing I'll say is, and I've quoted it all week so far, is that you know, Russia had a great line.
+Look, the only thing I'll say is, and I've quoted it all week so far, is that, you know, Russia had a great line.

 You can't compete with Santa Claus.

-But if you exactly I I I ask people this ask yourself, how have how have Democrats how's their promise on Social Security and Medicare worked out, their promise on keep your doctor plan and save money work out?
+I ask people to ask yourself, how have Democrats, how's their promise on Social Security and Medicare worked out?

 How do they do with our public schools?